 Ramona Kirwan retired from the New Jersey Department of Human Services after 35 years working in the state’s largest psychiatric hospitals serving in various positions, including Unit Director and Acting Deputy Section Chief.
 After retiring, she spent nine years as a Special Investigator for the Ann Klein Forensic Center, Trenton, New Jersey.
 Ramona has served on the Briteside Adult Day Center’s Board of Trustees and served three years as president.
 Presently she is on Chandler Hall Heath Care Services’ Board of Directors, where she has served as president and currently is chair of the Strategy Committee and chair of the Nominating and Governance Committee.
 A member of the Quakertown Monthly Meeting in Quakertown, New Jersey, Ramona has served as clerk, assistant clerk, and secretary and presently is a member of Ministry and Oversight committee, clerk of the Nominating Committee and convener of the First Day School Committee.

-Rob is Managing Director for i2 Education.
-He has a 30-year track record leading learning innovation while achieving financial success for public and private enterprise.
-Prior to working with the Impact Investing firm, i2 Capital, he served as a senior executive at PBS, Discovery and Pearson.
-He lead the creation of media and technology products that are used in more than half of U.S. schools.
-Active on the boards of NAMLE, Enlearn and the Sandbox Summit, he has served on the Board of Sidwell Friends School and of Cambridge Friends School.
-Rob taught at Newtown Friends School, Abington Friends School and Harvard Graduate School of Education.
+Rob is a Senior Partner at SP Consulting.
+He has devoted his career to leading learning innovation while achieving financial success for public and private enterprise at the intersection of learning and technology.
+Prior to SP, he worked with the Impact Investing firm, i2 Capital and served as a senior vice president at PBS, Discovery and Pearson.
+He led the creation of media and technology products that are used in more than half of U.S. schools.
+Active on the boards of directors and advisors for “edtech” firms and initiatives, he has served on the Board of Sidwell Friends School, Cambridge Friends School and the New England Aquarium.
+Rob taught at Newtown Friends School, Abington Friends School and the Harvard Graduate School of Education.

 Pat Macpherson is a teacher of English, Diversity Coordinator and Host Family Coordinator at Westtown School in West Chester, Pennsylvania.
 A graduate of Westtown School, she earned a bachelor’s degree with honors in English at Bryn Mawr College and taught English in Philadelphia from 1973-86 at Germantown Friends School, where she served as Head of the English Department from 1984-86.
 In 1984, Pat received a master’s degree in Women’s Studies from the University of Kent in Canterbury, England.
 As Ethnographer for the Philadelphia Schools Collaborative from 1991-95, she authored three articles and co-authored a book on Philadelphia school reform.
 From 1995-97, Pat served as Assistant Director of Finding a Way, a National Science Foundation teacher institute on girls in geography.
 She was Director of the Second International Congress on Quaker Education, held in June 1997, and collaborated on the design and led two Friends Council on Education seminars for Teachers New to Quakerism in 1996-97.
 Pat served as Coordinator of Alumni and Parent Activities at Westtown School from 1998-2006.
 She also taught writing courses for adults in Kendal communities for more than a decade.